 You can also view an audit trail of all activities and which users performed them by clicking on the icon at the top right.

 1. On the home page for the relevant Drive backup set, click on Backup selection > Edit.

-2. Select the name(s) of the drive(s) you want to add to this backup set and click Save.
+2. Select/deselect the name(s) of the drive(s) you want to add to/remove from this backup set and click Save.
 (You can also use the Search field to find a specific drive.)
 Click Backup to start a backup or Cancel to go back.

 3. The number of drives selected will be shown under Backup selection on the backup set's home page.